 Before you go home, you’ll get a temporary crown or filling to support the tooth.
 We’ll send you home with painkillers and potentially antibiotics.
 After 7 to 10 days, the incision site will have healed, and you can come back so we can remove the stitches.

 After the stitches are removed, we can set you up for a permanent crown or filling.
 The entire process takes approximately 1 to 4 visits, depending on each case.

 Before we start any procedures or make any incisions, we inject local anesthesia first.
 This numbs the area so you won’t feel any pain while we work, which is a concern everyone has.

 Root canal amputations sound scary, but they’re simpler than they sound.
-Our team is talented and well prepared to deal with these types of procedures.
-Book an appointment with us for dental treatment
+Our team is talented and well-prepared to deal with these types of procedures.
+Book an appointment with us to get root canal amputation.